thunderamental/ThompsonGroup/README.md

 # Thompson Group F
 A simple client side webapp to calculate the group operation on the tree-pair representation of Thompson Group F (Vagabond Groups, Chameleon Groups).
 Said group will henceforth be referred to as just 'F'.

+As hosting the page will only be done later on, you can just clone the repo and open index.html to view the app itself.

-This was done (by me, KW Theng) as part of a research scholarship project at the University of Melbourne under the supervision of Dr. Lawrence Reeves.
+This was done (by me, KW Theng) as part of a vacation research scholarship project at the University of Melbourne under the supervision of Dr. Lawrence Reeves.

 ## Overview
 The elements of F (and to an extent its related groups F_Tau, T, V, to name some), possess a nice visual representation in terms of pairs of balanced full binary trees.
 This small app provides a simple calculator based off the infinite generating set for F. It also is able to reduce tree-pair elements to a simple form.
 Currently, input is in terms of the infinite generating set.